Every once in a while, someone will send you an attachment you can't open on your computer, usually because you don't have the right software

 This often happens with Microsoft Visio files.
 Used to create diagrams and flowcharts, Visio is a complex piece of software that most people have no need for on a day-to-day basis.

-At £279 for the Standard version of Visio, it's too expensive if you only need to open Visio files occasionally.
-But if you don't have a copy, what do you do when someone sends you a file in Visio format?
+At £309 for the Standard version of Visio, it's too expensive if you only need to open Visio files occasionally.
+But if you don't have a copy of Visio software, what do you do when someone sends you a file in Visio format?

 This is the straightforward method, if all you don't need to make any changes to the Visio file.